handsontable/handsontable/examples/README.md

 ### Development

-You can launch the `http-server` or any other server if you want to test and check code examples live.

 To see code examples in action run these commands:

-**Important:** As the `next` directory of the examples uses the local builds of `handsontable` and the wrappers, for the `next` build process to work, all the root-level packages need to be built (for example, bu running `npm run all build`) before running the examples build script.

 1. `npm examples:install <version_number>` - will install the dependencies of all the examples matching the `<version_number>`, utilizing the `examples`' internal workspace logic.
 2. `npm run examples:build <version_number>` - will build each code example in the `/examples/<version_number>` directory then copy each example's production output to the `/examples/tmp/<version_number>`.
 The path to the code example in the `/examples/tmp` follows the [Folder structure](#folder-structure) convention.
 3. `npm run examples:start` - it will start the `http-server` right in the `/examples/tmp` on PORT `8080`.
 So the URL to the specific code example would be `http://localhost:8080/8.1.0/docs/angular/custom-context-menu/`.
 The URL follows the same convention as mentioned in the [Live on production](#live-on-production) section.

+**Important:** As the `next` directory of the examples uses the local builds of `handsontable` and the wrappers, for the `next` build process to work, all the root-level packages need to be built (for example, bu running `npm run all build`) before running the examples build script.

 #### How to run the arbitrary code example

-You may want to launch an arbitrary code example instead of a whole folder with all code examples for a specific version.
-To do that you will need to copy the code example production output to the `/examples/tmp` directory.
-An example:

-To launch only one code example which path is `/examples/8.1.0/docs/angular/custom-context-menu` you must copy the `dist` folder from this example and paste it to the `/examples/tmp/<your_temporary_folder_name>`.
-After done this, you can run `npm run examples:start` and see your code example under the URL `http://localhost:8080/<your_temporary_folder_name>/`

-Also, each example has `npm run start` command which will start a development server.
+To launch only one code example, go to the project directory, run `npm install` and `npm run start`.
+This will instal all the project dependencies and start a development server.
 After this command is called visit http://localhost:8080.

 ### Testing